PawloNazaruk/Hotkeys/README.md

 CRUD GUI for managing text replacements, which can be used in windows os (notepad, browsers, etc.)
 It also allows for creating templates for matched text replacements.

-For example mapping 'tm' with u'™' will create matching, which will be replacing every written 'tm' followed by a space with a ™ symbol.
+For example mapping 'tm' with '™' will create matching, which will be replacing every written 'tm' followed by a space with a ™ symbol.

 ## Requirements